llefebure/nyc-taxi-fare-prediction/feature_augmentation/README.md

 ./osrm-routing-from-file [osrm extract] [train/test.csv]
 ```

-The last command will generate an `out.txt``file with additional features for each key.
+The last command will generate an `out.txt` file with the full dataset with routing features appended.